Week 12 NFL score predictions: A guide to best games, more

 Katherine Terrell's pick: The Bengals could and probably will struggle to contain both Mayfield and Nick Chubb, especially now that linebacker Preston Brown is out for the season.
 However, the potential return of A.J.
 Green could swing things back in their favor.
 If Cincinnati's offense can look like it did at the beginning of the season, it might be able to elevate the Bengals to a win despite the struggles of the defense.
 Bengals 28, Browns 21

 FPI win projection: CIN, 66.8 percent.
-Mayfield had a career-high 94.7 Total QBR in his previous game and will look to carry that momentum on the road, where he has posted a 31.7 Total QBR this season, second-worst among qualified QBs.
-The Bengals have allowed a 64.2 Total QBR to opposing QBs this season, third-highest in the league.
+Mayfield had a career-high 94.7 Total QBR in his previous game and will look to carry that momentum on the road, where he has posted a 31.7 Total QBR this season, second worst among qualified QBs.
+The Bengals have allowed a 64.2 Total QBR to opposing QBs this season, third highest in the league.

 What to watch for in fantasy: Darqueze Dennard has been heavily targeted (23 percent of coverage snaps) and has struggled in coverage (0.38 fantasy points per snap) this season.
 Jarvis Landry aligns inside 71 percent of the time and has a shot to get back on track in Week 12.
 Read more.